mmistakes/so-simple-theme/users/documentation/index.md

 models and programming techniques for coding statistical models in Stan.
 It also serves as an example-driven introduction to Bayesian modeling and inference.
-For release 2.18, this is titled _Stan User's Guide_.
+For version 2.18, this is titled _Stan User's Guide_.
 For versions 2.17 and earlier, this is part of the _Stan Reference Manual_.

 * [Bayesian Statistics Using Stan](https://mc-stan.org/docs/bayes-stats-stan/index.html)